 - Tailoring research to understand how potential candidates perceive you as an employer

 When “shelter-in-place,” “social distancing” and other terminology entered our vocabulary, many companies went into over-communication mode.
 It was a great start, but as an employer, what have you done to also listen to your employees?
 How are you engaging with them at this time?

 Companies like Jacobs Solutions and Chevron maintain weekly all-hands meetings to share updates and provide a platform for others to share a work experience or learning.
 Other organizations are conducting regular pulse surveys to assess how people are feeling about working from home, as well as their readiness to return to a shared work environment.
 CVS Health is going a step further, actively taking feedback and using it to inform the employee experience, from working hours to childcare and bonuses.

 It’s one thing to ask employees for their feedback, but quite another to give them a voice and active role in how their experience is shaped.
-Putting their insights to work can be a powerful and positive differentiator for your brand.
+Putting their insights to work can be a powerful and positive differentiator that helps strength your employer brand.

 We’re helping clients assess and track employee engagement by: